-- 7.1.
-Public Finance and National Income - 7.1.1.
-Introduction to Public Finance Learners will be able to: - (a) Explain the meaning of public finance and describe the differences between publicfinance and private finance. - (b) Discuss the rationale for government intervention in the economy. - (c) Discuss the economic functions of the government (allocation function, distribution function and stabilization function) - (d) Describe the importance of public finance
+7.1.
+Public Finance and National Income

+7.1.1.
+Introduction to Public Finance

+- (a) Explain the meaning of public finance and describe the differences between publicfinance and private finance. - (b) Discuss the rationale for government intervention in the economy. - (c) Discuss the economic functions of the government (allocation function, distribution function and stabilization function) - (d) Describe the importance of public finance